 Kapton® (Polyimide) heaters are made from a slim, organic polymer film with etched foil resistance element.
 These heaters may be used for semiconductor wafer processing, aerospace instrument heating, vacuum chambers, and medical instruction and imaging.
 A Kapton® heater can reach a continuous maximum operating temperature of 392°F. They are often used for low temperature applications where quick thermal heat response times are required.
 This flexible heater can be attached using pressure sensitive adhesive, self-fusing tapes or mechanical attachments.

-Silicon and Kapton® Flex Heater Challenges
+Silicone and Kapton® Flex Heater Challenges

 The types of materials and resistance elements used in flexible heaters can create size limitations in how large the heater can be, as well as the thinness of the flex heater.
 These size limitations are extremely important to manufacturers who may need smaller heaters for semiconductor wafer processing, large heaters for thick food and drum tanks, or thin flex heaters that will be located between moving components that could cause abrasion.

-As for thickness, silicon heaters can only go as thin as 0.030" for etched foil and 0.056" for wire wound.
+As for thickness, silicone heaters can only go as thin as 0.030" for etched foil and 0.056" for wire wound.
 Kapton® heaters can reach a thinness of 0.007".
 For components that are looking for a lightweight, thin heater, Kapton® flex heaters are a common choice.

 Many applications must have a set temperature to avoid malfunctions in products or electronics.
 Temperature limitations are also commonly found in the food industry.
 Cooked food that is being kept warm with flexible heaters cannot go below a certain temperature before being served or the food can become unsafe to eat.
 Also, certain foods and beverages may need to be warmed to a temperature so it can be properly dispensed through machines.

-Silicon heaters have a minimum operating temperature of -70°F. If the temperature is any lower, the heater will malfunction.
+Silicone heaters have a minimum operating temperature of -70°F. If the temperature is any lower, the heater will malfunction.
 For Kapton® heaters, they can go as low as -320°F, making them ideal for heating satellites and spacecraft applications.
-On the other hand, Kapton® heaters can only be used for low maximum temperature applications as they can only go up to 392°F. Silicon heaters can reach higher temperatures of up to 400°F.
+On the other hand, Kapton® heaters can only be used for low maximum temperature applications as they can only go up to 392°F. Silicone heaters can reach higher temperatures of up to 400°F.

 Heated Material Limitations